havishak/sped-oregon-finance/README.md

 # Analysis of Special Education Finance Data in Oregon

-The repository contains code for cleaning, analyzing, and visualizing data for a research project focusing on Oregon's special education funding mechanism and expenditure patterns.
+The repository contains code for cleaning, analyzing, and visualizing data for a research project focusing on Oregon's special education funding mechanism.
+This was my submission for the Data Science Capstone Project, offered by College of Education, in Winter 2025.

 ## Directory Structre: